CourseraPai/Getting-and-Cleaning-Data/README.md

         tidydata <- gather(tidydata, Feature,Value, (tBodyAcc_mean_X):(fBodyBodyGyroJerkMag_std))
         tidydata$Value<-as.numeric(tidydata$Value)

-#### Create a second set with average of each variable for each activity and subject
+####5.Create a second set with average of each variable for each activity and subject

 * Use ddply to average the data grouped by Subject,Activity and Feature columns
 * Use seperate to split the variable names on "_" .
 Here, we have to ensure there are only single "_" in the names